laralar/system-integration/k8s/readme.md

 ```

 ### install calico:
+calico is used for networking, other optiosn available.  by default each node has an IP that is accessible from the host. (pod network)  if we want pods in one host to communicate with pods in other hosts, they have to be able to reach the other pod; calico enables that inter pod, inter host communication, routing traffic through the hosts physical networks.

 By default calico autodiscovers the network cidr where that it is going to use in the nodes; this is fine if the node has only one network interface; if there are multiple interfaces we have to specify the autodetection cidr to avoid the selection of a network that would make pod to pod communicationunreachable